Back To All

 It’s good when colleagues are interested to know if they can help you with something.
 Even better if they see work goals and take action to achieve them.
 The initiative is an indicator of involvement in work.
 Identification of the most proactive engineers is essential for growing companies where new jobs are continually created, and human resources need to be quickly redistributed.
 For the most effective work of the new department, it is better to equip it with the most initiative personnel.
 They will be able to quickly adapt to new conditions and work ahead of the curve.

-To identify the most proactive members of your team, record every time an engineer takes the lead in the work.
+To identify the most proactive members of your team, notice every time an engineer takes the lead in the project.

 Quality of work is the most important but, at the same time, the most challenging indicator of performance to measure.
 Engineers who stand for quality and are genuinely involved in the work process and are likely to show better results.
 This involvement can be a quality criterion.

-Developer productivity isn’t only focusing on the quantitative feature of the merchandise being developed; this isn’t the solution.
+Developer productivity isn’t only focusing on the quantitative feature of the project being developed; this isn’t the solution.
 Engineers writing additional lines of code simply contributes to the progression of bloated software, which introduces maintainability challenges.
-You need to know if your engineers are providing you with quality work, rather than quantitative work.
+You need to know if your engineers are providing you with quality features rather than quantitative work.

 HR World website experts suggest evaluating the quality of the final result by the number of works that were rejected or returned for revision.
 You can use this method or choose another, more suitable for the specifics of your business.